ibm-build-lab/NLU-demo-with-ui/README.md

    npm start
    ```

-### Installing and running on an existing OpenShift cluster
+### Deploy to IBM Cloud

+1. Provision an **OpenShift** cluster in your IBM Cloud account
+1. Open the OpenShift console by selecting the blue `OpenShift web console` button at the top of the cluster detail page
 1. Create a new project called `nlu-demo`
 2. From the OpenShift console, go into the `Developer` view.
 Select the `nlu-demo` project.
 Select `+Add`.
 Choose `Git Repository`.